ironwheel1316/TED-UNET/README.md

-# TED-UNET
+### TED-UNet

-### Up to now, many variants have emerged based on UNET to solve the problem of image cutting.
-However, we found that UNET is still the one with the best generalization.
-Therefore, we returned to the most basic UNET architecture again, hoping to make changes on this basis.
-Thus, we discovered TED-UNET
+UNet has been widely adopted for biomedical image segmentation tasks due to their strong performance and flexibility.
+After 10 years of its publication, UNet still displays its superiority over other models and even some of its optimized variants.
+In this work, we deliberately choose to build upon the original UNet architecture and propose TED-UNet, a lightweight yet effective optimization based on UNet.
+Experimental results on the *Kvasir-SEG* dataset demonstrate improved performance with significantly fewer parameters for our model, making room for further developments and improvements.

-This repository contains code for a image segmentation model based on [U-Net: Convolutional Networks for Biomedical Image Segmentation](https://arxiv.org/abs/1505.04597) [UNet++: A Nested U-Net Architecture for Medical Image Segmentation](https://arxiv.org/abs/1807.10165) implemented in PyTorch in Windows.
+This repository contains code for a image segmentation model based on [U-Net: Convolutional Networks for Biomedical Image Segmentation](https://arxiv.org/abs/1505.04597) [UNet++: A Nested U-Net Architecture for Medical Image Segmentation](https://arxiv.org/abs/1807.10165) implemented by PyTorch on Windows.

-This repository contains architecture ['UNet', 'NestedUNet', 'UNetPlusMinus','UNetPlusMinus2','WNet','WNetPlusPlus', 'UNetDeep', 'Conv3UNet','ConvUNet11223', 'ConvUNet32211', 'ConvUNet31122', 'ConvUNet32222', 'ConvUNet32221', 'ConvUNet3333', 'ConvUNet444', 'ConvUNet55','ConvUNet6',"ResUNet","UNetR1","UNetR12", "R1UNet444","R1UNet444UP","R1UNet444UP333","NOR1UNet444","UNet3"]
+The model contains architecture ['UNet', 'NestedUNet', 'UNetPlusMinus','UNetPlusMinus2','WNet','WNetPlusPlus', 'UNetDeep', 'Conv3UNet','ConvUNet11223', 'ConvUNet32211', 'ConvUNet31122', 'ConvUNet32222', 'ConvUNet32221', 'ConvUNet3333', 'ConvUNet444', 'ConvUNet55','ConvUNet6',"ResUNet","UNetR1","UNetR12", "R1UNet444"(TED-UNet),"R1UNet444UP","R1UNet444UP333","NOR1UNet444","UNet3"]

 ![image](https://github.com/user-attachments/assets/b69ccb8a-2732-4624-9d06-910bd6a7eab9)